hellojoechip/notify-telegram/README.md

 <br/>
 <br/>
 Please feel free to make pull requests if any of the steps are incorrect or missing.
-These steps are based on my memory.